by REBECCA SPARROW

 Of course what you can’t see is that I’m also completely terrified.
 Terrified at what did – or didn’t – lay ahead.
 Terrified at whether or not I would cope at university.
 That’s assuming I even got a high enough score to get into the Communications course I wanted to do.
 (Guess what?
 I didn’t).
 I remember being terrified knowing the group of people I’d spent the past five years with were all heading off in different directions.
 And that I’d kinda taken it for granted that all those faces – some loved and some loathed – were no longer going to be a part of my daily life.

 So yeah – I remember that last term.
 And I’m reminded of it now as the media rolls out its annual “The HSC has begun” stories.
-Also because I’m putting the final touches on a book of advice I’m currently writing for year 12 students of all the things I wish I’d known before I left high school and went out into the real world.
+Also because I’ve just released “Find Your Feet (the 8 things I wish I’d known before I left highschool)” – a book of advice for year 12 students of all the things I wish I’d known before I left high school and went out into the real world.
 Advice like, “Never date a man who has Cher tunes on his iPod.”

 But think about it.
 Before you left school and went out into the big, wide world, what do you wish you’d known?
 For what it’s worth, here’s what I wish I’d known back then: